Stx-Development/stx-bennys/README.md

 To add more jobs that gets checked if their employee is onduty, you can by going through config file.

+if you want to change the location you can by going in client code and change the zones

 # For Support Join My Discord
 [Discord](https://discord.gg/rM44yC2aE9)